timbleman/Window_curtain_alarm/README.md

 </p>

 ### Controls using the webpage
-With version 1.1, a crude webpage is now availabe.
+With version 1.1, a crude webpage is now available.
 Please don't judge the interface too harshly. :)
 The webpage is hosted locally and has the same functionality, as the command line style TCP interface.
-Dpad-like buttons allow to move the curtain, ignore the next wake or calibrate.
+D-pad-like buttons allow you to move the curtain, ignore the next wake or calibrate.
 Below, the current wake or sleep times are shown and can be changed.
 The webpage should work on desktop and mobile.
 Some of the code has been taken from this [great post](https://gist.github.com/bbx10/667e3d4f5f2c0831d00b).
 <p float="left">